Skip to Content

 The opaque stain creates the look of paint with easy application, and there are an array of neutral color choices available.
 Reviewers say it goes on easily with minimal cleanup.

-Most Slip Proof: INSL-X Sure Step Acrylic Anti-Slip Coating Paint
+Most Slip-Proof: INSL-X Sure Step Acrylic Anti-Slip Coating Paint

-This fast-drying formula is available in an array of rich color choices.
 The skid-resistant finish is ideal for high-traffic outdoor spaces like walkways, patios, pool areas, and stairs.
 Just don’t apply it where cars will be, like on a garage floor.

-It requires an oil-based primer which can be tough to find, but the result is worth it for a safe finish on frequently used spaces.
+It requires an oil-based primer, which can be tough to find, but the result is worth it for a safe finish on frequently used spaces.

 Which Deck Paint Will You Choose?